Brahmulr/jaxx.io-smApp/README.md

 # For who love jaxx.io

 ## Features
 - The Jaxx Liberty for Desktop is more than 100Mb.
-This library can do it with 4kb, and more better (^_^).
+This library can do it with **~4KB**... better performance.

 ## Important
 - **Backup your wallet, phrase information before doing anything next.**